simupy/simupy/README.rst

 - ``DescriptorSystem`` is used to construct systems with dynamics of the form ``M(t, x) * x'(t) = f(t,x,u)``.
 This is mainly useful for analysis, although future versions of SimuPy may support DAE solvers, etc.
-- ``DiscontinuousSystem`` is used to construct systems with discontinuities, defined by zero-crossings of the ``event_equation_function`` output.
+- ``SwitchedSystem`` is used to construct systems with discontinuities, defined by zero-crossings of the ``event_equation_function`` output.

 By choice, control design is outside the scope of SimuPy.
 So controller design